A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging

 \section{Discussion and Conclusions}

 In this paper, we give a thorough study on the proposed preconditioned DCA with extrapolation.
-We analysis it though the proximal DCA with metric proximal terms.
+We analysis it through the proximal DCA with metric proximal terms.
 We show that our framework is very efficient to deal with linear systems, while the global convergence and the local convergence rate can also be obtained.
-Numerical results show that the proposed preconditioned DCA for very efficient for truncated regularization applying to image denoising and image segmentation.
+Numerical results show that the proposed preconditioned DCA is very efficient for truncated regularization applying to image denoising and image segmentation.
 We will consider other challenging tasks or applications with our preconditioned DCA framework.